pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

         </ul>
     </div>

-How to manipulate textual data?
+How to manipulate textual data
 -------------------------------

 .. raw:: html